Published:

 An EMS integrates numerous assets and takes each of their requirements into account to optimize energy flows across the entire system.
 In a household, for example, locally-generated solar power could be used to charge an EV, and once this has reached its desired state of charge, the heating element could be powered, and any excess solar power could be used to charge a battery.
 By strategically controlling the charging and the discharging cycles, an EMS enables devices to respond to electricity prices or demand fluctuations, while always meeting local power needs.

 Real-time adjustments ensure the EV, battery or heating element reaches its desired SoC without straining the grid or compromising device performance.
 This approach maximizes the portion of power drawn from local, renewable sources, thereby boosting self-consumption of solar energy and minimizing electricity costs.
-Such integration improves efficiency, cost-effectiveness, and stability of clean energy systems.
+Such integration improves efficiency, cost-effectiveness and stability of clean energy systems.

 State of charge vs state of energy vs state of health